George Germain, 1st Viscount Sackville: Family

+He was known to be gay.

 Early military career

-Sackville started as a captain in the 7th Horse (later the 6th Dragoon Guards).
+He started as a captain in the 7th Horse (later the 6th Dragoon Guards).
 In 1740, he transferred to the Gloucestershire Regiment of Foot as a lieutenant colonel.
 The regiment was sent to Germany to participate in the War of the Austrian Succession.
-In 1743.
-Sackville was advanced to brevet colonel.
+In 1743. he was advanced to brevet colonel.

 Battle of Fontenoy

 He saw his first battle, leading the charge of the Duke of Cumberland's infantry in the Battle of Fontenoy in 1745.
 He led his regiment so deep into the French lines that when he was wounded and captured he was taken to the tent of Louis XV.
 When he was released and returned home, it was to duty in Scotland as the Colonel of the 20th Foot Regiment.

 In 1747 and 1748, he again joined the Duke of Cumberland.
 He became colonel of the 7th Irish horse and served in Holland.
-There was a break in his military career between wars (1750-1755) when he served as first secretary to his father.
+There was a break in his military career between wars (1750–1755) when he served as first secretary to his father.

-During the Seven Years' War, Sackville returned to active military service.
+During the Seven Years' War, he returned to active military service.
 He had been considered for the post of Commander-in-Chief in North America, which eventually went to Edward Braddock, who led his force to disaster during the Braddock Campaign.
 In 1755, he was promoted to major general and returned to active service to oversee ordnance.
 In 1758, he was given a fourth regiment and joined the Duke of Marlborough as a lieutenant general.
 He was sworn of the Privy Council in January 1758.